dockstore/dockstore-documentation/style-guide.md

 	* Assume that if they are using an HPC, they at least know how to use their HPC's job submission system (SLURM, etc)
 	* If working with/installing something requiring root permissions such as Docker, mention that root permission is needed once, then assume from that point forward that your HPC users have root privileges
 	* However, do not assume that HPC users know how programs you introduce may work differently on an HPC
-		* Example: Running a WDL on an HPC via Cromwell (ie via the Dockstore CLI) requires additional runtime arguments that a local user does not need to include in their WDL program, so make sure to either include those runtime arguments in your examples or tell HPC users what additional things they need
+		* Example: Running a WDL on an HPC via Cromwell (e.g. via the Dockstore CLI) requires additional runtime arguments that a local user does not need to include in their WDL program, so make sure to either include those runtime arguments in your examples or tell HPC users what additional things they need
 * Assume Linux users are using Ubuntu or know how to translate into their own distro
 	* Exception: If directing very new users to install software via apt-get, consider mentioning that the instructions are specific to Ubuntu -- UCSC's linux lab for students runs on CentOS (which uses yum instead) so this is not a rare occurrence
 * Keep in mind that some of our users are using Macs, so make a note about these situations in the text if they occur: